knowledges

 4. Agitation: Stirring or flowing the electrolyte solution can help maintain a uniform concentration of copper ions near the cathode surface, leading to more even deposition.

-5. Substrate preparation: The condition of the titanium surface, including its cleanliness and roughness, can affect the adhesion and quality of the deposited copper layer.
+5. Substrate preparation: The condition of the titanium surface, including its cleanliness and roughness, can affect the adhesion of mixed metal oxide.

-6. Deposition time: The duration of the electrodeposition process determines the thickness of the copper layer.
+6. Deposition time: The duration of the electrodeposition process determines the thickness of the copper deposition.

-The electrodeposition of copper on titanium offers several advantages.
-The resulting composite material combines the excellent corrosion resistance and high strength-to-weight ratio of titanium with the superior electrical and thermal conductivity of copper.
-This makes it particularly useful in applications where these properties are crucial, such as in the electronics industry, aerospace sector, and energy storage devices.
+The mixed metal oxide coating on titanium offers several advantages.
+The resulting composite material combines the excellent corrosion resistance and high strength-to-weight ratio of titanium with the superior electrical and thermal conductivity of mixed metal oxide.

-What are the key factors affecting the quality of electrodeposited copper on titanium?
+What are the key factors affecting the quality of copper electrodeposition?

-The quality of electrodeposited copper on titanium is crucial for its performance in various applications.
-Several key factors influence the deposition process and the resulting copper layer's properties.
-Understanding and controlling these factors is essential for achieving high-quality coatings that meet specific requirements.
+The quality of copper deposition by titanium electrode is crucial for its performance in various applications.
+Several key factors influence the deposition process and the resulting copper's properties.
+Understanding and controlling these factors is essential for achieving high-quality deposition that meet specific requirements.

 1. Current density: